-A minor in art can be acquired in the disciplines of Art Education, Studio Art, Graphic Design, or Art History.
-In order to fulfill requirements, a student must complete a minimum of 18 semester hours.
+A minor in art can be acquired in the disciplines of Art Education, Printmaking, Painting, Visual Communication, or Art History.
+In order to fulfill requirements, a student must complete a minimum of 18 semester hours of work beyond Art Appreciation, with the exception of Art History.
+In Art History, Art Appreciation can be selected as one of the courses to meet the requirement.
 A student must earn a grade of "C" or higher in each course.
-A student can substitute other courses in the art curriculum to accommodate his/ her major and interests with the approval of art advisors.
+A student can substitute other courses in the art curriculum to accommodate his/her major and interests with the approval of art advisors.